 This research follows the ethics procedure as required by Flinders University.

-The ethics approval was obtained from the Social and Behavioural Research Ethics Committee at Flinders University.
-In the fieldwork, the researcher introduced himself as a student from the university and explained the purpose and the benefit of the study to participants and institutions.
+The ethics approval was obtained from the Social and Behavioural Research Ethics of the study to participants and institutions.
 In order to collect the data, the researcher asked permission to record all interviewing processes and requested the Indonesian Supreme Audit Institution's permission to collect information within the institution.
 The researcher also provided the interview and focus group discussion participants with a consent letter, although verbal consent is culturally more common in Indonesia.
 Participants had the full right to withdraw at any time during the data gathering process.
 For the questionnaire survey, the completion and returning of questionnaires were interpreted as consent from the participants.